 Exploring real world uses for blockchain in medtech

-Although blockchain is generally associated with cryptocurrencies such as Bitcoin, Ethereum, and the Initial Coin Offering (ICO) craze of 2016-17, it has other, more practical uses than a speculative asset class and funding vehicle.
+Although blockchain solutions are generally associated with cryptocurrencies such as Bitcoin, Ethereum, and the Initial Coin Offering (ICO) craze of 2016-17, it has other, more practical uses than a speculative asset class and funding vehicle.

 Even the financial services sector, once skeptical of its claims that it would 'disrupt' global finances for ever, has found ways to start integrating the underlying technology to solve serious challenges for banks.
 Bitcoin has not disrupted global finances.
 It remains a fringe asset class, one that some fund managers slot into portfolios, but not something people should put money in they can't afford to lose.

 However, the technology that makes cryptocurrencies possible has valuable uses across a range of sectors.
 One of those is medtech.
 Let's take a glimpse at the key intersections of blockchain and healthcare.